-Lerang laboratory focusing on sea lice defences
+Lerang research laboratory focusing on innovations in sea lice defences

 Since 2011, a state-of-the-art laboratory at our research station in Lerang, Norway, has been dedicated to developing management techniques to deal with sea lice infestations.